3liz/py-qgis-wps/docker/README.md

 - QGSWPS\_SERVER\_WORKDIR: set the current dir processes, all processes will be running in that directory.
 - QGSWPS\_SERVER\_HOST\_PROXY: When the service is behind a reverse proxy, set this to the proxy entrypoint.
-- QGSWPS\_SERVER\_PARALLELPROCESSES: Number of parrallel process workers
+- QGSWPS\_SERVER\_PARALLELPROCESSES: Number of parallel process workers
 - QGSWPS\_SERVER\_RESPONSE\_TIMEOUT: The max response time before killing a process.
-- QGSWPS\_SERVER\_RESPONSE\_EXPIRATION: The maxe time (in seconds) the response from a WPS process will be available.
+- QGSWPS\_SERVER\_RESPONSE\_EXPIRATION: The max time (in seconds) the response from a WPS process will be available.
 - QGSWPS\_SERVER\_WMS\_SERVICE\_URL: The base url for WMS service.
 Default to <hosturl>/wms.
-Responses from processing will be retourned as WMS urls.
-This configuration variable set the base url for accessing results.
+Responses from processing will be returned as WMS urls.
+This configuration variable sets the base url for accessing results.
 - QGSWPS\_SERVER\_RESULTS\_MAP\_URI

 #### Logging